GatoGraphQL/ExtensionStarter/README.md

 - `https://gatographql-{composer-vendor}-extensions.lndo.site/wp-admin/edit.php?page=gatographql&action=execute_query&XDEBUG_TRIGGER=1`
 - `https://gatographql-{composer-vendor}-extensions.lndo.site/graphiql/?XDEBUG_TRIGGER=1`

+XDebug is already integrated when using VSCode.
+Add a breakpoint in the source code and then, in the "Run and Debug" tab, press on "Start Debugging" with configuration:

+- `[Lando webserver] Listen for Xdebug`: For debugging the source code while running the Lando webserver for DEV
+- `[PHPUnit] Listen for Xdebug`: For debugging PHPUnit tests

 ### Purging the cache

 When developing an extension and testing it in the DEV webserver, whenever we create a new PHP service or modify the signature of an existing one (such as the PHP classname), we need to purge the container cache.